x157/x157.github.io/UE5/Engine/Perforce-Sync-Procedure.md

 # this branch is an exact mirror of Perforce snapshots whenever I take a snapshot
 git checkout lyra-epic-51-dev

+# remove ALL FILES NOT TRACKED by this branch
+git clean -xfd

 # Remove EVERYTHING except Git and other things that ARE NOT stored in Epic's P4
-Get-ChildItem -exclude .git, .gitattributes, .gitignore, Saved, LyraXist.uproject | Remove-Item -Force
+$RemoveItems = Get-ChildItem -exclude .git, .gitattributes, .gitignore, Saved, LyraXist.uproject
+$RemoveItems | Remove-Item -Force -Recurse

 # Copy Epic P4 Lyra into my Git repo
 $P4Items = Get-ChildItem "D:\Dev\EpicP4_XistGG\UE5\Release-5.1\Samples\Games\Lyra\" -exclude Binaries, Intermediate